SpandrelA framework that turns markdown file trees into governed knowledge graphs — philosophy, spec, and reference implementation

 1. Compile — walk a directory tree of markdown files, parse frontmatter, resolve hierarchy and links, produce a graph of nodes and edges.

-2. Store — write the compiled graph to a storage backend.
+2. Store — write the compiled graph to a backend.
 In-memory for local dev, Postgres for production.
 Any backend that satisfies the GraphStore interface works.